-The vehicle is equipped with two fuse boxes.
-The front fuse box is located under the front service cover and the rear fuse box is located under rear RH passenger seat near battery.
+The vehicle is equipped with three fuse boxes.
+The front fuse box is located under the front service cover, the front differential module (FDM) is located under the RH side dashboard and the rear fuse box is located under RH passenger seat near battery.